The Fast Lane

-The Fast Lane is an Australian television show that aired between 1985 (Season 1) and 1987 (Season 2) on the Australian Broadcasting Corporation (ABC).
+The Fast Lane is an Australian television show that aired between 1985 (Season 1) and 1986 (Season 2) on the Australian Broadcasting Corporation (ABC).

-It was created by John Clarke and Andrew Knight and starred Terry Bader, Richard Healy, Debra Lawrance and Peter Hosking.
+The Fast Lane was created by John Clarke and Andrew Knight and starred Terry Bader, Richard Healy, Debra Lawrance and Peter Hosking.

-According to Debra Lawrance on The Conversation Hour in ABC 774 radio 15 October 2015 (at about 26 mins into the file), the ABC taped over the master Umatic tapes.

-ABC archives have advised (21 September 2021) that they hold copies of the entire series.
+According to Debra Lawrance on ABC 774 Radio's 'The Conversation Hour' on 15 October 2015 (about 26 minutes into the file), the ABC taped over the master Umatic tapes.
+ABC archives however, advised (on 21 September 2021) that they hold copies of the entire series.

-Plot Overview
+Plot

-This comedy series follows two private investigators, Bryce (Terry Bader) and Ken (Richard Healy), who run a firm known as the "Excelsior Research Foundation".
+This comedy series follows two private investigators, Bryce (Terry Bader) and Ken (Richard Healy), who run a firm known as the 'Excelsior Research Foundation'.
 They are assisted by Pat (Debra Lawrance), their receptionist.

 Bryce thinks he is smart and boasts about his elite private school background, but is actually very stupid and fails to understand what is really happening around him.
 He dropped out of law school in the second year.
 Ken is the down-to-earth blue-collar member of the team, but they both usually get into deep trouble.
 Pat is the sensible and smart one, but the others don't recognise this.
 She and Detective Sergeant Blair (Peter Hosking) usually rescue them and clean up after them.

 The plots are a black comedy and satire.
 The agency is desperate for work and usually takes on small cases involving simple detective work (e.g. domestic disputes).
-Bryce and Ken stumble around trying to solve it - mostly when Bryce takes the obviously wrong approach - and getting deeper into trouble.
+Bryce and Ken stumble around trying to solve it – mostly when Bryce takes the obviously wrong approach – and getting deeper into trouble.

 Meanwhile Pat does the real detective work and uncovers a bigger crime that is linked to the small case (e.g. corporate crime).
 Although Pat discovers the real criminals, they often escape prosecution because of loopholes in the law or they are too powerful to touch.
 In the end, the simple case is wrapped up and Bryce undeservedly takes the credit for it.
-But the audience and Pat realise the injustice, because the wrapup usually results in the innocent becoming the victim and the real criminals getting way with it.
+But the audience and Pat realise the injustice, because the wrap-up usually results in the innocent becoming the victim and the real criminals getting away with it.